Visit the institution website for COVID‑19 updates

 Months of entry

-You’ll learn strategies to help you teach a variety of topics in mathematics classes, including number, geometry and algebra.
+You’ll learn strategies to help you teach a variety of topics in mathematics classes, including handling data, geometry and algebra.
 You’ll also explore practical activities that you can use in or outside the classroom that encourage students to engage in mastering mathematics.

-We know it can be daunting to teach a class, so during the first few weeks of this PGCE, you’ll typically plan short lessons based on a script and present them to fellow trainees.
-This helps you to become comfortable presenting in front of a group and to explore methods of lesson planning.
+We know it can be daunting to teach a class, so during the first few weeks of this PGCE, you’ll typically plan short activities, together with a lesson based on a script and present them to fellow student teachers.
+This helps you to become comfortable presenting in front of a group and to explore different ways of engaging learners.

 When you’re at Manchester Met, you’ll mainly study with your PGCE Mathematics group.
 You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

-You won’t simply explore methods to teach your class fractions or data handling though – you’ll spend at least 120 days on placements in schools.
+As well as researching methods to teach fractions or problem solving, you'll spend 120 days on a variety of placements in schools.

 Fees and funding